ZsoltFischer/Flutter-Stopwatch/README.md

 - staging
 - production

-To run the desired flavor either use the launch configurationd in VSCode or run the appropriate command:
+To run the desired flavor either use the launch configuratiions in VSCode or run the appropriate command:

-    - Run
+     - Run:
 ```sh
 # Development
 $ flutter run --flavor development --target lib/main_development.dart